mturley/uxd-exercises/README.md

 ---

-## Open Ended Questions

----

-// TODO
+# HEY!
+I'M NOT DONE YET.

 Wow, you found this really early... hold on a few hours!
 I'm still working on it.

 ---

+## Open Ended Questions

+### Section 1 - Design & Development

+#### Q1

+> Could you outline what you would consider to be the important considerations If you were asked to develop a web application that could potentially be used by thousands of users?

+TODO: ANSWER!

+#### Q2

+> What techniques do you employ to keep up-to-date with the rapid pace of progress in the field of frontend development?
+How do you choose which technologies are worth taking the time to learn more about?

+TODO: ANSWER!

+### Section 2 - Testing & Deployment

+#### Q1

+> Describe the approach you take in testing your applications.

+TODO: ANSWER!

+#### Q2

+> What do you value in a code base?

+TODO: ANSWER!

+### Section 3 - General

+#### Q1

+> What do you find most exciting or interesting about working in the software development field?

+TODO: ANSWER!

+#### Q2

+> In your career to date, what are you most proud of and why?

+TODO: ANSWER!